 Cranberry Pomegranate Muffins

-Smokey, a little spicy, and a hint of sweetness, these are such a wonderful and unique way to spice up your holiday table...or any weekday dinner.
+Smokey, a little spicy, and a hint of sweetness, chipotle mashed sweet potatoes are such a wonderful and unique way to spice up your holiday table with a gluten and nut-free option that everyone will love.

 - 2-3 large peeled sweet potatoes, about 4-5 cups rough chopped in 1 inch cubes * Use 3 if on the smaller side